Context-Free Recognition with Transformers: Preliminaries

 The amount of computation performed by self attention is definitionally quadratic in the string length.
-One can dynamically increase this by adding \emph{padding space} \citep{merrill2025exactexpressivepowertransformers}. \begin{definition} Let $\tf$ be a transformer. $\tf$ is \defn{$w(\idxn)$-padded} if $\bigo(w(\idxn))$ padding tokens are appended to the end of the string when computing the contextual representations of a length-$\idxn$ input. \end{definition}
+One can dynamically increase this by adding \emph{padding space} \citep{merrill2025exactexpressivepowertransformers}. \begin{definition} A (looped) transformer is \defn{$w(\idxn)$-padded} if $\bigo(w(\idxn))$ padding symbols are appended to the end of the input string $\str$, i.e. the input string is $\str \ \underbrace{\paddingtoken \cdots \paddingtoken}_{\bigo(w(\idxn))}$, where $\paddingtoken$ is a distinguished padding symbol. \end{definition}

-Scaling number of layers and padding tokens in transformers is analogous to scaling time and space Boolean circuits \citep{merrill2025exactexpressivepowertransformers}, a classical parallel model of computation.
+Scaling number of layers and padding symbols in transformers is analogous to scaling time and space Boolean circuits \citep{merrill2025exactexpressivepowertransformers}, a classical parallel model of computation.
 Allowing for different looping and padding budgets results in different classes of transformers.
 We adopt naming conventions of these models from \citet{merrill2025exactexpressivepowertransformers}.
-We denote by $\ahat^d_k$ the class of languages recognized by averaging hard-attention transformers with $\bigo(\log^d(\idxn))$ looping, $\bigo(\idxn^k)$ padding and strict causal masking.
-We further denote with $\uahat$ average hard-attention transformers with no masking, and with $\mahat$ transformers that use both masked and unmasked attention heads.
-Conveniently, $\ahat$s can simulate $\mahat$s: \begin{lemma}[\citealp{merrill2025exactexpressivepowertransformers} Proposition 1.] $\uahat^\idxd_\idxk \subseteq \mahat^\idxd_\idxk \subseteq \ahat^\idxd_{1 + \max(\idxk, 1)}$ for $\idxd \geq 1$. \end{lemma}
+We denote by $\ahat^d_k$ the class of languages recognized by $\log^d(\idxn)$-looped, $\idxn^k$-padded averaging hard-attention transformers with strict causal masking.
+We similarly denote by $\uahat$ average hard-attention transformers with no masking and $\mahat$ transformers that use both masked and unmasked attention heads.
+Conveniently, $\ahat$s can simulate $\mahat$s: \begin{lemma}[\text{\citealp[][Prop.
+1]{merrill2025exactexpressivepowertransformers}}] For $\idxd \geq 1$, $\uahat^\idxd_\idxk \subseteq \mahat^\idxd_\idxk \subseteq \ahat^\idxd_{1 + \max(\idxk, 1)}$. \end{lemma}